 For information on how to apply, please contact the international office of your home university.

 If your university does not have a formal exchange agreement with our university or faculty, you may still come to our faculty for a semester or two as a free-mover.
 In this case, it is your own responsibility to cover tuition fees.

-In order to apply, please fill in the Application form and the Learning agreement, and send them to firstname.lastname@example.org.
+In order to apply, please fill in the Application form (pdf, doc) and the Learning agreement (pdf), and send them to email@example.com.
 After receiving your application, a confirmation of receipt will be sent to you by email.
 Then, usually within a month, you will receive another email from us with your application result and further instructions.
-Application regular deadline is May 15, 2017.
+Application regular deadline is May 15, 2018.

 If you have any questions, please contact our international student advisor, Ms. K. Kysilková.